Working in partnership

 Fuel management on private land and roadsides

 Through Safer Together, CFA has been able to increase the amount of fuel management it delivers on private land, enabling the agencies to target bushfire risk – regardless of land ownership.
-CFA has built a public land program which is now a part of the Joint Fuel Management Program for Victoria.
+CFA has built a private land program which is now a part of the Joint Fuel Management Program for Victoria.

 Digital fire permits

 Digital Fire Permits is a joint development project between CFA, DELWP, and Fire Rescue Victoria (FRV) to implement a fire permit application and management system across jurisdictions.
 Digitising the permit process will enable a single electronic source of information that provides consistency in the requirements for permitted use of fire in the open air during a restricted period, as well as a single application process to deliver a timely and efficient application.
-The platform was release to the public in May 2020 .
+The platform was released to the public in May 2020 .

 CFA Commanders